I Want to Love You Till Your Dying Day: Characters

+Nicknamed Haru.
 A student in class 14, she is befriend by Mimi.
 She has a frank personality and suffers a weak physical condition, getting persistent fevers when in direct sunlight and thus cannot partake in mock-battles at school.
 She wears a boys uniform and while conflicted about her gender and romantic identity she is encouraged by Fran to take her time working it out.

 Media

 Manga

-Written and illustrated by Aono Nachi, I Want to Love You Till Your Dying Day, was serialized in Ichijinsha's Comic Yuri Hime from August 2018 to December 2019, before moving to online serialization on both the PixivYurihime page on the Pixiv Comic website and Ichijin Plus.
-The series has been collected in eight tankōbon volumes as of March 2025.
+Written and illustrated by Aono Nachi, I Want to Love You Till Your Dying Day was serialized in Ichijinsha's Comic Yuri Hime from August 2018 to December 2019, before moving to online serialization on both the PixivYurihime page on the Pixiv Comic website and Ichijin Plus.
+The series has been collected in nine tankōbon volumes as of July 2026.

 The series is licensed for an English release in North America by Kodansha USA.